"Incredible banjo and vocals make this local youngster a treat for the ears."

 - American Roots UK

 "Crazy Mountain Billies are just crazy, man.
 Crazy ..."

 "The one man Line-up works for his brand of bluegrass; instead of monotonous jamming his songs overflow with real melodies on multiple instruments.
 His unique vocals also are worthy of praise."

 - Big Western Flavor

 ââ¦ the one-man-band better known as Crazy Mountain Billies, is a force of nature on the banjo!â

 - Rapid City Cultural Trends Examiner

-All of the C.M.B. material is self-recorded, produced, written, performed, mixed and mastered.
-The instruments used include: 5 and 6 string banjo, 5 string bass, acoustic guitar, mandolin, slide guitar, classical guitar, autoharp, jaw-harp, harmonica, tin whistle, washboard, vibraslap, shakers, cabassa, tambourine etc...
+All of the C.M.B. material is self-recorded, produced, written, performed, mixed, etc...
+The instruments used include: 5 and 6 string banjo, 5 string bass, acoustic guitar, mandolin, slide guitar, classical guitar, autoharp, jaw-harp, harmonica, tin whistle, washboard, vibraslap, shakers, cabassa, tambourines etc...